vlang/vls/README.md

 - [ ] `rename`
 - [ ] `prepareRename`
 - [x] `foldingRange`

+## Crash Reporting
+When reporting a crash in the language server, you just need to copy the contents of the latest auto-generated error which can be found in the home directory (`C:\Users\<user_name>` for Windows, `/home/<user_name>` for Linux, and `/Users/<user_name>` for MacOS).
+The contents of the file can be then pasted into the [issue tracker form](https://github.com/vlang/vls/issues/new).

+Bugs that are not crashes however can still generate report by passing the `--generate-report` flag to the language server CLI.

 ## Debugging
 VLS provides a log file (`${workspacePath}/vls.log`) for debugging the language server incoming requests and outgoing responses / notifications.
 By default, this can only be saved and accessed on server crash.
 To save the log on every exit, pass the `--debug` flag to the language server CLI.